 “Time as in months, no doubt...
 I really need something quick and decisive,” the Empress told him reluctantly.

 “As you know, the Xicavvar Empire is composed of seven worlds.
 Two major planets in their home system – Xicattar and Xicazzar.
 A third, Xicammar, is of slightly less importance and close to the Haamarii Frontier.
 There are also three smaller colony worlds, of key importance to their economy as mineral producers and industrial centres.
 Then there is Aqqabaz, occupied by the Xicavvar eight years ago.
 Option C involves heavy strikes against all military and industrial facilities on the three outer colonies, plus one against Xicammar.
 We estimate that they would take some years to recover and their fleet would be reduced to one only just capable of defending their core interests,” Vertain concluded.

 Drayana ruminated for a moment.
 Even Option C would unleash a horrific level of death and destruction, within a very short period.
 Given current technology, space battles and wars were short, intensely violent affairs.
 Such an attack would be completed within hours of her command.

 Her command, she reminded herself gloomily.
 As commander-in-chief of the Imperial Guard and Imperial Defence Forces, she had the power to set the whole Vedda Galaxy ablaze with one miscalculation.
 It was a heady thought and not one she was at all comfortable with.
-The last thing she wanted was to turn into her great-great-grandmother, a warmongering old harridan, who’d had every neighbouring species living in a state of fear.
+The last thing she wanted was to turn into her grandmother's-grandmother, a warmongering old harridan, who’d had every neighbouring species living in a state of fear.
 The same Empress who had also left the present-day Empire with a formidable set of enemies as her legacy.

 Unfortunately, Drayana knew there was a distinct possibility that, given a set of bellicose neighbours, she might have to prove herself in the old fashioned way.
 Namely, by blasting their fleets out of space.